transprime-research/arrayed/README.md

 ## Additional Information

-Be aware that this package is part of a series of "The Proof of Concept" so best practices might not be the top priority.
+Be aware that this package is part of a series of "The Proof of Concept".

 See other packages in this series here: